The Shareholders of Mahanagar Telephone Nigam Limited

 SUBSIDIARY AND JOINT VENTURE COMPANIES

-As on 31st March 2016 your company has two subsidiaries and one Joint Venture and oneAssociate company.
+As on 31st March 2017 your company has two subsidiaries and one Joint Venture and oneAssociate company.
 There has been no material change in the nature of the business of theSubsidiaries.
-Pursuant to provisions of Section 129 (3) of the Act a statementcontaining salient features of the Financial Statements of the Company's Subsidiaries inForm AOC-1 is attached to the Financial Statements of the Company.
-Further pursuant to the provisions of Section 136 of the Act the FinancialStatements of the Company Consolidated Financial Statements along with relevant documentsand separate Audited Accounts in respect of Subsidiaries are available on the website of the Company.
+Pursuant to the provisions of Section 129 (3) of the Act a statementcontaining salient features of the Financial Statements of the Company's Subsidiaries inForm AOC-1 is attached to the Financial Statements of the Company and published in thisreport.
+Further pursuant to the provisions of Section 136 of the Act the FinancialStatements of the Company Consolidated Financial Statements along with relevant documentsand separate Audited Accounts in respect of Subsidiaries have been published with thisreport and the same are also available on the website of the Company.
 The other details ofSubsidiaries and Joint Venture Companies are briefly given as under:-

 (i) Mahanagar Telephone (Mauritius) Ltd. (MTML)

 MTML is a 100% subsidiary of MTNL.
 The company is having license for mobile servicesinternational long distance services and internet services.
 The customer base of MTML ason 31st Mar'17 has grown to 289161 resulting in a market share of around 20%.
 MTML isoffering 2G/3G services in all over the island and 4G services at selected areas.
 4Gexpansion is being done by which 80% of the island will be covered over 4G network and itis expected to be completed soon.